Commentary: Changing cycling's concussion culture | VeloNews.com

-And then, to the horror of viewers back home, Skujins climbed back onto his bicycle — members of the race’s neutral support team helped him back on — and then he continued riding down the hill.
+And then, to the horror of viewers back home, Skujins climbed back onto his bicycle.
+Members of the race’s neutral support team helped him back on.
+Then, he continued riding down the hill.

 To those of us watching on television, it was obvious that something was terribly wrong with Skujins.
-Communication was spotty along the road, as cell phone service cut in and out along the hulking mountain.
+Communication was spotty along the road, as cellphone service cut in and out along the hulking mountain.
 One medical car was already ahead of Skujins, while the other was far behind.
 Skujins rolled along in no-man’s land for what felt like a painfully long period of time.
-As Cannondale manager Jonathan Vaughters explained in a video, he spent a frantic few minutes calling his communications director and other staffers, before getting team director Tom Southam on the phone to tell him to catch Skujins and remove him from the race.
+As Cannondale manager Jonathan Vaughters explained in a video, he spent a frantic few minutes calling his communications director and other staffers.
+He finally reached team director Tom Southam on the phone to tell him to catch Skujins and remove him from the race.

 The entire episode underscored the challenge cycling still faces with head injuries.
 Riders are often free to continue participating in the race even if they are suffering from a concussion.
-And while the sport can try to create rules to curb this problem, nothing less than a cultural shift will ever prevent instances like the one we saw Monday from happening again.
+The sport can try to create rules to curb this problem.
+But nothing less than a cultural shift will prevent instances like the one we saw Monday from happening again.

 Questions over safety and post-crash protocols swirled through the race on Monday night.
 Should the neutral service mechanics have stopped Skujins?
 Should there have been a medical car nearby?
 Tuesday afternoon, race officials finally addressed the incident.
 Jean-Michele Monin, the race director, explained that only a doctor, referee, or team official could have ordered Skujins to stop, not the neutral service providers, who have no medical training.
 Even if a neutral service mechanic did have medical training, he said, it’s doubtful that a rider would follow the orders of a guy sent to fix his flat tire.